This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Thought to be in the category of lesser concern, however may contain impurities
+Lower concern, however may contain hazardous impurities

 Tinting